1ycx/WuxiaWorld/README.md

 <br/>

 ## Task(s) :
-- [ ] Make The Code Get List Of Chapters And Use Links From The List Rather Than Progress Sequentially Because Of The Arising Problem.
+- [ ] Make The Code Get List Of Chapters And Use Links From The List Rather Than Progress Sequentially Because Of The Arising Problem ( Update Coming Soon )

 ## Problem(s) :